What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 ABC

 But none of it matters anymore, because Barr couldn't control herself.
 On May 3, she tweeted—and not from the goodness of her heart—"follow @StormyDaniels so u can stay informed of what's important in our country! thanks!"
-Any seed of truth about what's important and what isn't was buried in Barr's mean-spirited intent and in the profane vitriol that ensued as Roseanne fans piled on, @-ing the porn star who was paid $130,000 by Trump lawyer Michael Cohen to stay quiet about an alleged affair with Trump in 2006.
+Any seed of truth about what's important and what isn't was buried in Barr's mean-spirited intent and in the profane vitriol that ensued as Roseanne fans piled on.

-But rather than bullying and conspiracy mongering, it was overt racism that ultimately did her in, Barr having already flung the descriptor of "Nazi" around to describe Israel years ago, Muslims more recently and Parkland High School activist David Hogg a few months ago.
+But rather than bullying and conspiracy mongering, it was overt racism that ultimately did her in, Barr having already flung the descriptor of "Nazi" around to describe Parkland High School activist David Hogg a few months ago.

 On Tuesday morning, folks who if nothing had happened probably just would've tuned into the Roseanne revival's second season this fall, woke up to the debacle over Barr's repulsive Valerie Jarrett tweet.
-ABC announced the show's cancellation within a few hours, Channing Dungey calling Barr's tweet "abhorrent, repugnant and inconsistent with our values."
+ABC announced the show's cancellation in record time, Channing Dungey calling Barr's tweet "abhorrent, repugnant and inconsistent with our values."

 As for the rest of her tweets...